csfeeser/ci-cd/github-actions-day4-warmup.md

       - name: Call NASA APOD API
         run: |
-          # HARD-CODED API KEY-- THIS IS SUPER BAD PRACTICE ON PURPOSE
+          # HARD-CODED API KEY -- THIS IS SUPER BAD PRACTICE ON PURPOSE
           API_KEY="CHAD-WILL-GIVE-THIS-TO-YOU-IN-THE-ZOOM-CHAT"

           # Build the APOD URL using the matrix query value